 Either trading with the trend or when markets faltered; a swing trading approach.

-He was in trades for hours, sometimes more than a day.
+He was in trades for hours, sometimes days.

 Routine was everything.

 An average trader feels good when they win.

 Tony “feels nothing”.

 Not by going into trades gung-ho, but by having a mentor that guides him to entries pre-market open.

 This was key when I first started to make money.

 It increased my confidence in the method itself.